Steve: Thanks for joining us. I’m Steve Hsu.

 Corey: I don’t remember the context of the claim.
 Was this the speech he gave recently?

-Steve: He was … I don’t know if it was a speech or some, just public interaction.
-He basically kind of said like, “If you want to save the environment, you need to limit the population.”
+Steve: I don’t know if it was a speech or some, just public interaction.
+He basically said like, “If you want to save the environment, you need to limit the population.”
 I think he might have used the word abortion.
 I don’t remember.
 But I just saw it.
 You know how you see these outrage things on your Twitter feed, like, “Oh, Bernie said this.”
-But I think the basic point that limiting human population is kind of good for the environment, I think that’s true.
+But the basic point that limiting human population is good for the environment, I think that’s true.
 How he said it, I don’t necessarily endorse.

-Corey: I was just in Nigeria actually, in cities importantly, and I was talking to some of my colleagues there.
-And they actually point out, there’s a pretty substantial difference between urban areas and rural areas there.
-People in urban areas now are having three, maybe four kids, which is significantly a reduction, but in the rural areas it was still on the order of seven or eight kids.
-I think Niger right now has the highest rate birthrate in the world and it’s on the average of nine kids per female.
+Corey: I was just in Nigeria actually, in cities importantly, and I was talking to some of my colleagues there, and they point out there’s a pretty substantial difference between urban areas and rural areas there.
+People in urban areas now are having three, maybe four kids, which is a significant reduction, but in the rural areas it was still on the order of seven or eight kids.
+I think Niger right now has the highest birthrate in the world, and it’s on the average of nine kids per female.

-Steve: So having never been to Africa but having looked at these numbers, it’s hard for me not to predict real crises and disaster in the next few decades for Africa because how are these people going to feed themselves?
-It just seems like it’s really outpacing, the population outgrowth is outpacing economic growth in a lot of these places.
-So the per capita GDP I wonder if it’s going up.
+Steve: So having never been to Africa but having looked at these numbers, it’s hard for me not to predict real crises and disaster in the next few decades for Africa, because how are these people going to feed themselves?
+It just seems like the population growth is outpacing economic growth in a lot of these places.
+So the per capita GDP, I wonder if it’s going up.
 It may be going down.

-Corey: I asked that question actually when I was there what the growth rate was, and I think I didn’t get a straight answer because people didn’t trust the numbers out of the government, but it’s thought to be in order of a couple percentage points, but definitely below population growth.
+Corey: I asked that question when I was there, what the growth rate was, and I think I didn’t get a straight answer because the people didn’t trust the numbers out of the government, but it’s supposed to be in order of a couple percentage points definitely below population growth.

-Steve: I think if you, even though for the upper class in India, and maybe middle class depending how you define it, there’s been successful economic development.
-I think if you look at the numbers of the people who were sort of closer to the bottom, and by bottom I mean maybe bottom 25% of the Indian population, I think things have not been getting better.
-Like if you’ll get malnutrition numbers.
+Steve: Even though for the upper class in India — and maybe middle class, depending how you define it — there’s been successful economic development, I think if you look at the numbers of the people who were closer to the bottom — and by bottom I mean maybe bottom 25% of the Indian population — I think things have not been getting better.
+Like if you look at malnutrition numbers.
 So it’s pretty scary.

 Corey: I want to get into a topic you discuss in some of your articles, which is the calorie gap.
 Let me know if I get this right.
 You say between 2006 and 2050 there’s a calorie gap of approximately 6500 trillion kilocalories per year.
 We need about 70% increase in available food in those 44 years.